U.S. Intelligence Officials To Testify On Russia-Hacking Claim

 The U.S. intelligence community believes Russia directed hacks against the Democratic Party and the campaign of its presidential candidate, Hillary Clinton, in an effort to tilt the election toward Trump.

-Both the Russian government and Trump have dismissed that conclusion as absurd.
+Both the Russian government and Trump have dismissed that conclusion as absurd, and President Barack Obama's administration has yet to release details backing up the allegation that Moscow was behind the hacks.

-In a January 4 tweet, Trump repeated WikiLeaks founder Julian Assange's assertion that Russia was not the source of leaked e-mails which were widely seen as having damaged Clinton in the November 8 election.
+On January 4, Trump escalated his standoff with intelligence agencies over the allegations, repeating in a tweet WikiLeaks founder Julian Assange's assertion that Russia was not the source of leaked e-mails which were widely seen as having damaged Clinton in the November 8 election.

-He also suggested that the Democratic National Committee's carelessness led to the hack.
+He also suggested on Twitter that the Democratic National Committee's carelessness led to the hack.

+The Republican president-elect's apparent endorsement of Assange's assertion was his latest -- and to many in Washington, his most astounding -- public challenge of U.S. intelligence conclusions on the affair.

+Trump has repeatedly cited the faulty CIA intelligence that led to the U.S. invasion of Iraq in 2003 as the basis for his skepticism about Russia's alleged role in the hacks.

 Related